rfde/kanboard-plugin-moderndatetimepicker/README.md

 Modern DateTime Picker
 ==============================

-This plugin replaces the jQuery UI datetime picker by the excellent **flatpickr** ([Github](https://github.com/flatpickr/flatpickr), [Website](https://flatpickr.js.org/)).
+This plugin replaces the jQuery UI datetime picker with the excellent **flatpickr** ([Github](https://github.com/flatpickr/flatpickr), [Website](https://flatpickr.js.org/)).

-I find flatpickr easier to use: its accessible from the keyboard and falls back to native controls in mobile browsers.
+I find flatpickr easier to use: it is accessible from the keyboard and falls back to native controls in mobile browsers.
 Here are some impressions:

 *In Firefox on Linux:*